Synapse (character)

-Synapse is the name of two different fictional characters appearing in American comic books published by Marvel Comics.
+Synapse is the name of two characters appearing in American comic books published by Marvel Comics.
 The first Synapse, Max Mullins, first appeared in Daredevil #377 (July 1998) and was created by Scott Lobdell and Tom Morgan.
 The second Synapse, Emily Guerrero, was introduced as a new member of the Avengers Unity Squad.
 She first appeared in Uncanny Avengers Vol. 3 #1 (December 2015) and was created by Gerry Duggan and Ryan Stegman.
 Both incarnations of Synapse possess telepathic abilities.
 The Max Mullins incarnation can alter the minds of others, while the Emily Guerrero incarnation can manipulate others' nervous systems and control their bodies.